Samsung/tizen-docs/docs/application/dotnet/guides/sensors/device-sensors.md

     The event handler starts to be called at least once per the given interval.
 You can start multiple sensors of the same type with different intervals.
 In this case, the shortest interval is chosen.

     Some sensors are event-driven, meaning that they emit sensor events only if their data changes.
-For example, the proximity sensor emits its data only if the proximity value actually changes.
+For example, the proximity sensor emits its data only if the proximity value changes.
 For event-driven sensors, the update interval is ignored.

 3. While the sensor is running, you can change the sensor settings:
     -   You can change the sensor update interval by adjusting the `Interval` property of the sensor instance: